Minda Poochakku Kalyanam: Plot

-A comic sub plot runs in parallel where the village postman Kamalasanan (Sreenivasan) is in love with Chandramathi (Soorya), while his friend Sahadevan (Jagathy Sreekumar) is afraid of his hard talking wife Parukkutty Amma (Lalithasree).
+A comic sub plot runs in parallel where the village postman Kamalasanan is in love with Chandramathi, while his friend Sahadevan is afraid of his hard talking wife Parukkutty Amma.

 Balaraman Pillai receives another letter from Ayyappan Kutty stating that Kumar is not the engineer, but an overseer of the same company.
 This changes Balaraman Pillai and Sarasamma's attitude towards Kumar.
 They forbid Mini from meeting Kumar.
-The plot thickens as the engineer Krishnakumar (Mukesh) arrives in the village.
+The plot thickens as the engineer Krishnakumar arrives in the village.
 Mini gets pressured from her parents to make a good impression with Krishnakumar, which makes her sad and angry.
 Their engagement is fixed soon and kumar decides to leave the village to madras.
 Krishnakumar gets to know the truth about Mini and Kumar and says that they should be together.
 Meanwhile, Mini and Kuttu take a small boat and row towards the boat jetty to see Kumar before he leaves.
 Unfortunately, they both drown in the backwaters and the movie ends on a tragic note.